 When you learn you have stage 0 breast cancer, you have some big decisions to make.
 It’s important to talk with your doctor about your diagnosis in depth.
 Ask for clarification if you don’t quite understand the diagnosis or your treatment options.
 You can also take the time to get a second opinion.

 There’s a lot to think about.
 If you’re feeling anxious, stressed, or experiencing difficulty coping with the diagnosis and treatment, talk with your doctor.
 They can refer you to support services in your area.

 Here are some other things to consider:

 - Reach out to friends and family for support.

 - Talk with a therapist or another mental health professional.

 - Join an online or in-person support group.
 The American Cancer Society Support Programs and Services page provides information about resources, either online or in your area.
 You can also live chat with a representative or, if you’re in the United States, call the helpline at 1-800-227-2345.

 Stage 0 breast cancer can be very slow growing and may never progress to invasive cancer.
 It can be successfully treated.

-Women who’ve had DCIS are approximately 10 times more likely to develop invasive breast cancer than women who’ve never had DCIS.
+According to the American Cancer Society, women who’ve had DCIS are approximately 10 times more likely to develop invasive breast cancer than women who’ve never had DCIS.